Least bittern: Description

-Behavior
+Behaviour

 The least bittern is an elusive bird.
 They spend much time straddling reeds.
 When alarmed, the least bittern freezes in place with its bill pointing up, turns its front and both eyes toward the source of alarm, and sometimes sways to resemble wind-blown marsh vegetation.
 This is perhaps a predator-avoidance behaviour, since its small size makes the bittern vulnerable to many potential predators.
 Thanks to its habit of perching among the reeds, the least bittern can feed from the surface of water that would be too deep for the wading strategy of other herons.
 The least bittern and much larger and different-looking American bittern often occupy the same wetlands but may have relatively little interaction because of differences in foraging habits, preferred prey, and timing of breeding cycles.
 The least bittern arrives on its breeding grounds about a month after the American bittern and leaves one or two months earlier.
 John James Audubon noted that a young captive least bittern was able to walk with ease between two books standing 4 cm apart.
 When dead, the bird's body measured 5.7 cm across, indicating that it could compress its breadth to an extraordinary degree.

 Breeding

 These birds nest in large marshes with dense vegetation from southern Canada to northern Argentina.
+Nest of strips of rushes woven together to form a platform and fastened to saw grass growing on the bank of a stream.
 The nest is a well-concealed platform built from cattails and other marsh vegetation.
 The female lays four or five eggs, in extreme cases from two to seven.
 The eggs are pale blue or green.
 Both parents feed the young by regurgitating food.
 A second brood is often produced in a season.

-These birds migrate from the northern parts of their range in winter for the southernmost coasts of the United States and areas further south, travelling at night.
+These birds migrate from the northern parts of their range in winter to the southernmost coasts of the United States and areas further south, travelling at night.

 Food and feeding

-They mainly eat fish, frogs, crustaceans and insects, which they capture with quick jabs of their bill while climbing through marsh plants.
+They mainly eat fish, frogs, crustaceans, insects and small mammals, which they capture with quick jabs of their bill while climbing through marsh plants.

 Status

 The numbers of these birds have declined in some areas due to loss of habitat.
 They are still fairly common but are more often heard than seen.
 As the species has a large range and a large total population, the International Union for Conservation of Nature has assessed its conservation status as being of "Least Concern".
 The least bittern is protected under the Migratory Bird Treaty Act of 1918.

-A Least Bittern was saved in Bushwick Brooklyn on October 8th by Bennington Show Producer Chris Stanley.
-He named the bird Bushy and after taking it to a bird rescue he will take it into his home.